 The risk to operational requirements of the mission for which the member is performing duty.

-Any relevant requirement to provide medical or dental treatment to the member under regulation 58E of the Defence Force Regulations 1952.
+Any relevant requirement to provide medical or dental treatment to the member.

 Example: A member taking part in a multinational exercise as the member is recovering from a knee injury and so cannot perform their normal parachute duty.
 A health professional recommends a period of medical absence, however the supervisor considers that the while member is recovering they can perform administrative duties which are critical to the exercise outcomes.
 The supervisor consults with a health professional to seek agreement that the member is able to perform office duties.
 The health professional does not agree that the member is able to perform alternative duties.
 The supervisor performs a written risk assessment, and decides that any risk of further injury to the member is mitigated.
 The supervisor refuses to approve the medical absence and tasks the member to carry out administrative duties only.

 Note: The risk assessment in paragraph 1.b would require operational imperatives to be weighed against any adverse outcomes to the member or other members resulting from the sick or injured member continuing to work, rather than being placed on medical absence.

 A risk assessment made under paragraph 1.b must document all the following matters.

 The reasons the recommendation for leave was made.

 Any risks to health and safety that may foreseeably arise if the leave is not granted as recommended.

 The work-related activities that may involve an increased risk to health and safety in relation to each of subparagraphs 1.b.i to 1.b.iv.

 Consultation between the supervisor and the health professional who has recommended the member's leave, or with a Defence medical officer.